Saschamz/pastry-cli/README.md

 1. Create a `/pastries` directory in your project source directory.
 2. Populate the directory with template files/folders.
-3. run `pastry` inside your terminal while located inside your project source directory.
+3. Run `pastry` inside your terminal while located inside your project.

 The cli will guide you through the rest of the steps.

+It will look up for a `/pastries` directory starting from your `cwd`.

+This means that you can have default pastries for all projects by placing them in a parent directory.

 ## Name replacement